 There are many things that can cause your heat to stop working.
 What we listed here are the things we check first when we run a trouble call, and they don’t even require tools.
 If you’re still having issues after going through this list, give us a call we’ll be happy to save the day 🙂

-Pro-Tech HVAC Home has been repairing, replacing, and installing furnaces, air conditioners, heat pumps, and water heaters in Maryland, DC, and Virginia for more than a decade and we’ve seen it all.
+Pro-Tech HVAC Home has been repairing, replacing, and installing furnaces, air conditioners, heat pumps, and Mitsubishi Electric systems in Maryland, DC, and Virginia for more than a decade and we’ve seen it all.
 We hope this quick read will serve as a guide to get you back up and running quickly, and possibly without having to call in the professionals.
 And remember, if you feel unsafe checking certain things on your own its best not to take the risk.
 Contact the professionals as Pro-Tech to take care of you.